Ofadiman/are-we-fast-yet/src/benchmarks/string-types/readme.md

 # String Types

-This benchmark was designed to test which type of string is the fastest in JavaScript.
+The purpose of this benchmark is to investigate which method of string declaration is the fastest while performing operations on strings.

 ## Hardware